-In 2000 he moved to London where he consistently received rave reviews for his frequent appearances on stage, eventually gaining a solid reputation as a versatile and brilliantly talented performer.
-He received two Olivier awards, and several other film and theater awards in the early 2000's.
+In early 2000, he moved to London to for Longitude (2000), a television movie with Michael Gambon.
+He also played many parts on stage, where he consistently received rave reviews and gained a reputation as a versatile young actor.
+He received two Laurence Olivier awards, and several other film and theater awards in the early 2000's.
 Frequent film and television work in Britain, Ireland and America followed.
-In 2006, Scott made his Broadway debut in David Hare's "The Vertical Hour" starring with Bill Nighy and Julianne Moore.
+In 2006, Scott made his Broadway debut in 'David Hare''s "The Vertical Hour", starring with Bill Nighy and Julianne Moore.
 He was nominated for a Drama League award for this role.